Stability analysis and quasinormal modes of Reissner Nordstr{\o}m Space-time via Lyapunov exponent: Fundamentals of Lyapunov exponent:

-Now for circular orbits of constant $r=r_{0}$ the characteristic values of the matrix gives the information about stability of the orbits.
-The eigen values of this matrix are principal Lyapunov Exponent.
+For circular orbits of constant $r=r_{0}$ the characteristic values of the matrix gives the information about the stability of the orbit.
+The eigen values of this matrix are called principal Lyapunov exponent.
 Therefore the eigen values of the evolution matrix along circular orbits can be written as

 Again from Lagrange's equation of motion